 Kamloops is Canada's Tournament Capital which means there is never a shortage of sports events happening in the city.
 The Sandman Centre ice arena is a 5 minute walk from Hotel 540 and home of the WHL league's Kamloops Blazers.
 Memorial Arena and the Kamloops Curling Club are both one block away from the hotel, thus providing a variety of lacrosse, curling, and Kamloops Minor Hockey for spectators to enjoy.

 Kamloops in the winter has a number of exciting places to visit with kids.
-A visit to the BC Wildlife Park “Wildlights” show is something not to be missed.
-Enjoy hundreds of thousands of lights forming everything from dragons, to bears to flora and fauna.
-Ask the front desk for details on local tobogganing hills and upcoming kid-friendly events such as the Santa Claus Parade or Holiday Train.
-Looking for an inside activity?
-Be sure to visit the Kamloops Museum where an entire floor has been dedicated to our little explorers to learn and have some fun while doing so.
+Ask the front desk for details on local and upcoming kid-friendly events, or if you're looking for an inside activity, be sure to visit the Kamloops Museum where an entire floor has been dedicated to our little explorers to learn and have some fun while doing so.

 Kamloops has over 82 parks, with two of the city’s signature parks just minutes from Hotel 540.
 Pioneer Park has ample free parking and is a great spot to sip a warm drink while taking in the view.
 Take a walk along the Rivers Trail, a paved path that is part of a 40 kilometer network of trails.
 During winter months, snow along the trail is maintained by city crews.
 Note: Trails are amply lit during evening hours.Book With Us Directly